GRIAC-Bioinformatics/TK_dna-methylation_cookbook/README.md

 ## Overview

-This repository contains scripts for performing quality control (QC) steps on DNA methylation array data (e.g., Illumina 450K or EPIC array).
+This repository contains scripts for performing quality control (QC) steps on DNA methylation array data (e.g., Illumina 450K or EPIC or EPIC V2 array).
 The pipeline includes key steps such as data preprocessing, sample level QC and probe-level QC.

 ## Repository Structure